Osorbe10/EcoTronix/README.md

 ## Compatibility

-Tested on Raspbian GNU/Linux 11 (bullseye) for Raspberry Pi 3 Model B Rev 1.2 with a Raspberry Pi Camera Rev 1.3
+Tested on Raspbian GNU/Linux 11 (bullseye) for Raspberry Pi 3 Model B V1.2 with a Raspberry Pi NoIR Camera V2.1 and on Raspberry Pi Pico W 2022.

 To verify your Raspberry Pi model and OS, enter the following command in a terminal: